HubbleCommand/HubbleCommand.github.io/_posts/2021-08-15-game-engines.md

 # #1 [Godot](https://godotengine.org/)
 Of course, Godot is number one.
 I feel that any indie dev is going to say that in this day and age.
 I was playing around with Godot in the early days of 3.1, and have seen it improve greatly with massive bug fixes, system improvements, and new features.

 The unique approach of using Nodes and Trees instead of an [ECS](https://en.wikipedia.org/wiki/Entity_component_system) results in a unique approach to game development.
-Well though out systems like the UI and multiplayer make it quick to block out games for quick testing, and later fill it in.
+Well thought out systems like the UI and multiplayer make it quick to block out games for quick testing, and later fill it in.

 My only real gripe is that they made their own language for scripting: GDScript.
 While I can follow their reasoning, the issue is that is has the same issues as [Dart](https://dart.dev/); it's a language that exists for a single framework, and needs consistent reworks to make it usable.